Brosbud/BetterBraccio/BetterBraccio_V2/README.txt

-	-safePos(int speed) - Move to safePosition, either default or if softStart called with own locations -safePos(int speed, boolean toggle) - False turns motors off after getting to safeposition Should be turned back on with softStart
+	-safePos(int speed) - Move to safePosition, either default or if softStart called with own locations -safePos(int speed, boolean toggle) - False turns motors off after getting to safeposition Should be turned back on with softStart -setSafePos(base, shoulder, elbow, wrist vertical, wrist rotation, gripper) - Set your custom safePos without adding it to SoftStart call, or change it on the fly

 	-servoMove(speed, motor1, motor2, motor3, motor4, motor5, motor6)-